axibase/atsd-use-cases/research/baltimore-pd/README.md

 ### Using the [`OTHER`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/pie-chart-widget/) Command

-to display a full series of data, but only show detailed information for a desired portion of that data, the `[other]` command needs to be included in the `[series]` cluster, and a value for `total-value = x` needs to be added under the `[widget]` cluster as shown below,
+to display a full series of data, but only show detailed information for a specified portion of that data, the `[other]` command needs to be included in the `[series]` cluster, and a value for `total-value = x` needs to be added under the `[widget]` cluster as shown below,